luckinet/ontologics/vignettes/conversion_to_rdf.md

 <Column[ID].at(index).value> <Column[...].columnName> <Column[...].at(index).value> .
 ```

+In a particular row, the ID always represents the subject, the column names represent the predicates and the according values of these columns the objects.
+That means, for a table with five columns (including an ID column), potentially four triples can be constructed; one per non-ID-column that holds a value for this row.
 Converting both tables to a single RDF-Turtle-pseudocode leads to:

 ```
 .08 label "Forests" ;